Pear New Mill: History

 The Pear Spinning Company, Lower Bredbury, was registered in 1907, with the intention of erecting a large double mill.
 It was one of the Stockport Limiteds mills, modelled on the Oldham Limiteds.
 It had a share capital of £100,000 in £5 shares.
 Work began in 1908, but the demand for cotton ended and it was difficult to raise capital.
 With £55,000 spent, the shell of the mill had been completed when the company was put into liquidation in January 1912.
 In April a new company was floated to finish the mill.
 This was the Pear New Mill Limited – it had a capital of £90,000 in £3 shares.
 Production started in July 1913 and the mill was fully equipped for spinning medium and fine counts by November.
-Immediately production was interrupted by the 1914–1918 war.
+Immediately production was interrupted by the First World War.
 The two years between 1918 and 1920 were years of an exceptional boom, and the 1912 company was refloated with a capital of £250,000.
 This was the Pear New Mill (1919) Ltd company.
 The war had taken its toll on the Lancashire cotton industry and former markets such as India, China and Japan had built up their own spinning capacity.
 The price of cotton pieces fell to 38% of their 1913 value and though Pear New Mill did survive it lost its independence, and became part of Combined Egyptian Mills Ltd.

 Architecture

 A large six-storey mill with steel frame and cast iron columns; the floors are of concrete.
-It was built by Stott and Sons but when Abraham Stott Junior was removed from the board of directors, the contract passed to his cousin and rival P.S.
-Stott.
+It was built by Stott and Sons but when Abraham Stott Junior was removed from the board of directors, the contract passed to his cousin and rival P. S. Stott.

 The mill has seven storeys if the cellar is counted, and attached are two-storey extensions for carding.
 The office is separate from the mill.
 Stott mills were known for their careful detailing, extensively using terracotta to detail red Accrington brick and large windows.
 The window heads are flat, except on the top storey, where round-headed arches were used.
 The window heads were picked out in yellow brick.

 The pear 'signature theme' of the building includes a large pear-shaped concrete cupola on top of the water tower at the south-east corner, and pear-shaped finials at each corner of the flat roof.
 Ornate terracotta friezes over the main entrances continue the theme with bas-relief depictions of pear leaves and fruit.